vocdoni/docs/docs/protocol/entity-metadata.md

 It holds all the metadata in a single JSON object.
 It is used to faciltate the retrival of metadata and minimizing the number of requests.

-`To debate`: It should never be fetched via `http` because if someone could . `https`?
+`To debate`: It should never be fetched via `http` to prevent man in the middle attacks. `https`?

 This creates two sources of truth.
 The metadata in the contract itself and the one in this object.

 > If conflict, the metadata in the blockchain is always the valid one

 It is representend as a JSON object, replacing the `.` convention with objects.
-The prefix `vndr.vocdni` is ommited.
+The prefix `vndr.vocdoni` is ommited.

 ```json
 {